A. J. Morris: Career

+Chicago Cubs

 On January 17, 2011, the Washington Nationals traded Morris, Michael Burgess, and Graham Hicks to the Chicago Cubs in exchange for Tom Gorzelanny.
 Morris missed the 2011 season due to an elbow injury that required surgery.
 In 2012 he played for the Daytona Cubs, and in 2013 he played for the Tennessee Smokies.

+Pittsburgh Pirates

 Morris was selected by the Pittsburgh Pirates in the minor league portion of the 2013 Rule 5 draft.
-He split the 2014 season between the GCL Pirates, Bradenton Marauders, Altoona Curve, and Indianapolis Indians.
+He split the 2014 season between the Gulf Coast League Pirates, Bradenton Marauders, Altoona Curve, and Indianapolis Indians.
 He spent the 2015 season with Indianapolis.

+Cincinnati Reds

-Morris signed a minor league contract with the Cincinnati Reds prior to the 2016 season.
-Morris split the 2016 season between the Louisville Bats and the Reds.
-He made his MLB debut on May 24, 2016.
-He elected free agency following the 2016 season.
+On December 27, 2015, Morris signed a minor league contract with the Cincinnati Reds organization.
+On May 22, 2016, Morris was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut on May 24.
+In 7 appearances for the Reds, Morris struggled to a 6.30 ERA with 9 strikeouts across 10 innings pitched.
+On June 16, he was placed on the disabled list with a right shoulder strain.
+Upon being activated from the disabled list on August 31, Morris was removed from the 40–man roster and sent outright to the Triple–A Louisville Bats.
+He elected free agency following the season on November 7.

 Morris played for the Italy national baseball team in the 2017 World Baseball Classic.